peterjaap/magerun-addons/README.md

 This command shows you all modules that have an XML file and when chosen, renames the module file from Namespace_Module.xml to Namespace_Module.xml.disabled so Magento doesn't read the XML and thus does not active the extension.

     $ n98-magerun.phar extension:disable

+### Find translations for given extension & language ###

+This command lets you choose a language code and an installed extension.
+It will then look for translatable strings (strings that are run through __()) and look for its translation in the set language.
+It shows a table with the (un)translated strings and generates a pre-structured (and pre-filled, if applicable) locale (csv) file.

 ### Enable an extension ###